zak23/flexpress-wp/README.md

 - No synchronous asset is emitted for a missing image; CDN optimizer still applies when present.
 - Docs: Theme README updated accordingly.

+### Casting Section Image Optimization + Fallback Removal (November 2025)

+- Applied BunnyCDN Image Optimizer to the casting section image with `width=650&format=webp&quality=75`.
+- Removed default placeholder; when no image is configured the image column is omitted and content spans full width.
+- Host is swapped to the Static CDN host from settings (`bunnycdn_static_host`), defaulting to `static.zakspov.com`.

 ### Settings Save Robustness (October 2025)

 - Problem: Saving one settings page (e.g., Featured On) cleared unrelated settings because only posted fields were saved.